aidtopia/twitchy_cat/README.md

 Select a DC barrel receptacle.
 Make sure you use the kind that your power supply would plug into, not the one that matches your power supply.
 (People often use the words _male_ and _female_ to distinguish between mating connectors.
 With these kinds of connectors, however, those terms can be counter-intuitive.)

 Connect the wires to the receptacle using your favorite technique.
-Proper soldering makes the best electrical connection, and you can then insulate that connection with heat shrink tubing.
-If soldering is not in your skill set, you can use the heat shrink butt-splice connectors that have the low temperature solder ring on the inside.

 The actuator uses a remarkably high current, so it's important to have a good electrical connection.

+* Proper soldering makes the best electrical connection, and you can then insulate that connection with heat shrink tubing.

+* If soldering is not in your skill set, you can use the heat shrink butt-splice connectors that have the low temperature solder ring on the inside.

+* I do not recomment wire nuts or crimp connectors for this connection.
+If you want a temporary connection, lever nuts (e.g., Wago 221 Compact) are good, but you'll have to do that after installing the actuator since the lever nuts will not fit through the collar bone.

 ![Actuator Wiring](images/actuator_wiring.jpg "Wiring a barrel connector to the actuator")

 Note that DC barrel receptacles are not waterproof.
 If you intend to operate your twitchy cat in a damp environment, substitute waterproof connectors or skip the connectors altogether and splice long wires all the way back to the controller.
-In that case, make sure you use waterproof heat shrink to insulate the connections.
+In that case, make sure you use waterproof heat shrink to insulate the wire connections.

 #### Pre-installing the Screw